 - Be able to evaluate the impact of the removal of mineral and energy resources

-- Be able to gain entry into renowned national and international postgraduate (MS or PhD) degree programs in Environmental Sciences
+- Be enabled to gain entry into national and international postgraduate (MS or PhD) degree programs in Environmental Sciences

-After going through the Environmental Sciences courses, students should be able to
+After successfully passing the Environmental Sciences courses, students should:

 - Understand the natural environment and its relationships with human activities

-- Characterize and analyze human impacts on the environment
+- Be able to characterize and analyze human impacts on the environment

-- Apply the interdisciplinary knowledge to addressing environmental problems
+- Be able to apply the interdisciplinary knowledge when addressing environmental problems

 - Understand the methodologies involved in collection, management, evaluation, and interpretation of environmental data

-- Design and evaluate strategies, and identify the methods and technologies, for sustainable management of environmental systems and for the remediation or restoration of degraded environments
+- Be able to design and evaluate strategies, methods and technologies, to sustainably manage environmental systems and to remediate or restore degraded environments

 Eligibility criteria For BS (Hons):